darioTecchia/it-interview-notes/README.md

-# IT Interview Notes
+# IT Interview Notes - Web Developer Edition

 Notes on different topics that I have grouped together, useful for job interviews.

-_Feel free to contribute._
+_Feels free to contribute._

 ## Table of Contents (and TODO)
 - Java
 - OO Principles
+- SQL
 - Data Structures and Algorithms
-- SQL
 - UML
 - Design Pattern
 - HR Interview